Lake George (New York): Tourist destination

 opened at this time to serve tourists.
 The wealthiest visitors were more likely to stay with their peers at their private country estates.

-The Silver Bay YMCA on Lake George was constructed in 1900.
-It has since evolved into a summer family camp, serving several hundred organizations and tourists every summer.
-Since 1913, on the East Shore of Lake George, YMCA Camp Chingachgook has hosted thousands of guests every summer.

-Lake George is accessible by car via Interstate 87 and by air from Albany International Airport, which is about 45 mi away.
+Lake George is accessible by car via Interstate 87.
+The nearest large airport is Albany International Airport, which is about 45 mi away.

 Today, Lake George remains a tourism destination, resort center, and summer colony.
 Popular activities in the Lake George area include water sports, camping, amusement parks, hiking, paddling, and factory outlet shopping.
 Lake George is also toured through traditional steamboat rides on vessels such as Le Lac du Saint Sacrement and the Mohican, provided by the Lake George Steamboat Company.
 One of the nation's oldest gatherings of hot air balloons occurs every September in nearby Queensbury.

 Lake George is responsible for generating about $2 billion annually to the local region.

+Summer Camps

+Lake George and its surroundings became a significant center of the organized children's camp movement in the early twentieth century.
+The lake's proximity to New York City and Boston, combined with its mountain setting, made it a natural location for the private boys' camps then emerging across the Adirondacks.
+Between 1900 and 1910, at least nine boys' camps were established across the Adirondacks — most on Lake Champlain or Lake George — as part of a broader national movement arguing that children benefited from structured outdoor experience rather than summers spent at resort hotels.
+In 1910, Silver Bay on Lake George hosted the first official camp of the Boy Scouts of America.